The Fir Tree Inn, Woburn Sands – Part 3 – 1900 to 1949

 I later bought some envelopes from an internet auction, all sent to Clements at the Fir Tree in the 1930’s.
 Whilst the first is addressed just to “H. Clements, Fir Tree Hotel” in 1931, the rest have variations of “The Curator, Museum Dept., Fir Tree Hotel” up to 1938.
 Sadly, none still had the contents in, to see what people were buying from him.

 1938 to 1951 – Sidney Hughes

-Clements left in 1938, to be replaced by Sidney and Ivy Alice Hughes.
+Clements left with his artefacts in 1938, to be replaced by Sidney and Ivy Alice Hughes.
 The Hughes’ ran an advert in The Times in May 1939, under ‘Hotel Assistants’, saying they required a General Maid and occasional help in lounge during weekends.
-The hotel telephone number was gradually increasing; having been just ‘Woburn Sands 127’ in 1936, by 1939 it was ‘Woburn Sands 2127’.
+The hotel telephone number was gradually increasing; having been just ‘Woburn Sands 127’ in 1935, by 1939 it was ‘Woburn Sands 2127’.

-There is a large gap in the knowledge about the pub here; the next item after 1939 is an advert in a local bus and train timetable of 1951.
+There is a large gap in the knowledge about the pub here; apart from an advert: “TWO DALMATIAN bitches for sale, aged 7 weeks.— The Fir Tree Hotel.
+Woburn Sands (Tel.
+2127)” in the Beds Times of 27th August 1943, the next item after 1939 is an advert in a local bus and train timetable of 1951 and a few reports of the Darts team.
 What happened in the war years?
 The local papers were restricted in what they could print, due to regulations and the scarcity of paper to print on.
 Many of the staff from Bletchley Park were billeted in the surrounding area, so possibly there were code-breakers staying in the rooms of the Hotel.
 We know that several of the local houses were used in connection with Bletchley Park, for billeting etc, and that London evacuees were sent here in the early days of the Second World War.